Hotel garni Donauhof

-The holiday resort Weissenkirchen in der Wachau is the ideal starting place for culinary, sportive and cultural excursions in Wachau.
+The charming village Weissenkirchen in der Wachau is the ideal starting place for culinary, sportive and cultural excursions in Wachau.
 Wachau’s highlights like Dürnstein, Stift Melk, Stift Göttweig or Krems are just a few minutes by car from Weissenkirchen.
 Weissenkirchen is Wachau’s largest wine growing community; the Riesling grape has its origin here.
 This place, having retained its naturalness, is picturesquely situated, nestling among vineyards inviting hikers and bikers, who will enjoy themselves as the Danube Bike Trail leads right through Weissenkirchen.
 Each holiday type will find the ideal accommodations, and the gastronomic range in Weissenkirchen in Wachau reaches from rustic wine taverns to typical local inns to gourmet restaurants.

 Holiday in Wachau

 A holiday in Wachau is ideal for gourmets, wine enthusiasts, bikers and hikers as well as guests interested in culture.
-From the chosen holiday location, interesting excursions can be made in the Wachau region, by car, on foot, by bike, by Train, by bus or by ship.
-A tour through Wachau valley by bike has a very special charm; one gets to know the small, romantic wine-growers’ villages.
+From the chosen holiday location, interesting excursions can be made in the Wachau region, by car, on foot, by bike, by train, by bus or by ship.
+A tour through Wachau valley by bike has a very special charm, one gets to know the small, romantic wine-growers’ villages.
 The Danube Bike Trail passes Wachau on both banks of the Danube and is very well groomed.
 One must not miss an excursion by ship when visiting Wachau.
-The ships are scheduled between Melk and Krems, and the guests can enjoy the beautiful cultivated landscape with its vineyards passing by.
+The ships are scheduled between Melk and Krems and guests can enjoy the beautiful cultivated landscape with its vineyards passing by.
 Cultural highlights of a holiday in Wachau are the famous religious foundations Stift Melk and Göttweig.
 And the Wachau wine is widely renowned, of highest quality and internationally esteemed.
 A visit to a wine-grower is a must, to learn more about viniculture and to taste the delicious wines.
 The holiday in Wachau is topped by the rich extensive culinary scene.